Hoimar/Planet-Generator/README.md

 * hold Shift for faster speed increment
 * hold Control to rotate the camera
 * F1 to switch to wireframe mode
-* F2 to randomly color generated TerrainFace chunks
+* F2 to randomly color generated TerrainPatch chunks

 ### Using the addon